Look Who Was Part of The International Jazz Day 2015 All-Star Global Concert

 Femi Kuti

-Femi Kuti is an acclaimed saxophonist and multi-instrumentalist dedicated to raising awareness of critical social and political issues through his music.
-The son of famed Afro-beat pioneer Fela Kuti, he was born in London and grew up in Lagos, Nigeria.
+Acclaimed saxophonist and multi-instrumentalist Femi Kuti is dedicated to raising awareness of critical social and political issues through his music.
+The son of famed Afro-beat pioneer Fela Kuti, he grew up in Lagos, Nigeria.
 At age 15, Kuti began playing saxophone in his father’s band, Egypt 80.
-He went on to form his own band, Positive Force, and in 1995 released his first self-titled album, which showcased his percussive blend of jazz and funk music.
-Kuti’s second album, Shoki Shoki, garnered widespread critical acclaim and won him legions of fans around the world.
-In 2001, Kuti collaborated with Common and Mos Def on Fight to Win and toured the United States with Jane’s Addiction.
-He re-emerged in 2008 with Day by Day and Africa for Africa in 2010, for which he received two GRAMMY nominations.
-In 2012, Kuti was inducted into Nigeria’s Headies Hall of Fame and toured Europe with the Red Hot Chili Peppers.
-Kuti continues to expand the diversity of his artistry on No Place for My Dream, his 2013 release on Knitting Factory Records.
+He went on to form his own band, Positive Force, and in 1995 released his first self-titled album, which showcased his percussive blend of jazz and funk.
+Kuti’s second album, Shoki Shoki, garnered widespread acclaim and won him legions of fans worldwide.
+Kuti has collaborated with Common and Mos Def, and toured Europe with the Red Hot Chili Peppers.
+His 10 solo releases have garnered six GRAMMY nominations.
+Kuti’s latest release is Stop the Hate, a double album with his son, Made Kuti.

 Annie Lennox